openSUSE/nailed/README.md

 [![Code Climate](https://codeclimate.com/github/MaximilianMeister/nailed/badges/gpa.svg)](https://codeclimate.com/github/MaximilianMeister/nailed)
 ## What is nailed?

-`nailed` consists of a back-end CLI for data collection and a sinatra based web front-end for visualization of relevant development data of Products that have their bugtracker on Bugzilla and (optionally) their codebase on GitHub and their CI on Jenkins.
+`nailed` consists of a back-end CLI for data collection and a sinatra based web front-end for visualization of relevant development data of Products that have their bugtracker on Bugzilla and (optionally) their codebase on GitHub.

 `Be aware` that the bugzilla layout (metadata) is still SUSE specific, which may not be useful for everybody. e.g. it relies on bugs being tagged as L3.
 The plan is to make it optional in the future.